wzr1337/rsi.server/README.md

 ## Contribution
 I welcome everyone to contribute to this repo.
-Let us build awesome software - togehter.
+Let us build awesome software - together.
 In order to streamline contribution to this repo, some guidelines are described below.

 ### Tests
 In order to maintain a maximum of software quality, **tests** are needed.
 Whenever you contribute, please make sure that appropriate tests are in place.
 Also contributing tests only is highly valuable for the project.